geode-sdk/example-mod/about.md

-# Geode Example/Template Mod
+# Template Mod

-Edit this file to change your mod's description.
+Edit about.md to change this